 Visualize complete user flows before implementation work begins.

-Map paths from entry to outcome with explicit branches for edge cases, permissions, and fallback states.
+User flow mapping lets you trace paths from entry to outcome with explicit branches for edge cases, permissions, and fallback states.

 Problem